 As well as offering grant support, partners offer advice, guidance and workshops for some events.
 Associate partner, PledgeMusic provides bespoke advice to any applicant wanting to include Direct to Fan income as part of their showcase budget, as well as ongoing support for ISF grantees.

 So, you or your band is well on the way to breaking in the UK.
-You’ve had some success with your releases, toured the country, and are now eyeing territories beyond our shores to develop your career.
-In short, you are ready to export your music.
+You’ve had some success with your releases, toured the country OR have been involved in successful and meaningful writing and studio sessions in your home country and are now eyeing territories beyond our shores to develop your career.
+In short, you are ready to export your music and explore international opportunities to learn, network and collaborate.

 The UK is one of the biggest exporters of new music in the world.
-Every year our finest emerging talent is invited to key music industry-focused festivals and showcasing events to perform to interested international labels, promoters, agents and publishers.
+Every year our finest emerging talent is invited to key music industry-focused festivals and showcasing events to perform to interested international labels, promoters, agents and publishers or attend conferences delivered by the same.

 Although it is crucial for an act to attract and secure deals in territories outside of the UK, these initial forays overseas can be expensive.
-The International Showcase Fund exists to help cover the costs of these trips, enabling artists to connect with and showcase to their potential next label, promoter or music supervisor.
+The International Showcase Fund exists to help cover the costs of these trips, enabling artists to connect with and showcase to their potential next label, promoter, music supervisor, synch agents or potential future collaborators overseas.

 The kinds of events and festivals that are covered by the funding are those that have a mostly music industry audience or delegation.
 The fund can not support artists to play at festivals for the general public.